 If so practice yoga in bed!
-Bed Yoga!
-This is great for those who are backpacking, since there is not always space to bust out your yoga mat in hostels.
+This is great for those who are backpacking since there is not always space to bust out your yoga mat in hostels.
 Bring one knee up towards your chest at a time to balance out your hips.
-Seated variation of cat cow, sufi grind, child’s pose are great ways to release hips and back tension from all the walking during site seeing.
+Seated variation of cat-cow, Sufi grind, child’s pose are great ways to release hips and back tension from all the walking during site seeing.

-9.Use the genius invention called Google to find a yoga class or festival during your travels!
+Use the internet to find a yoga class or festival during your travels.

 Going to class and learning from a new teacher can inspire you to keep up with your own practice.
 If you do not speak the language of the country you are visiting, this is a great way to get a linguistic lesson during your yoga practice.
 Try something new and brush up on your foreign yogi lingo!

 Seva is the yoga of selfless service.

-The best experiences in my life have been teaching yoga in to homeless children while traveling.
-You do not have to teach yoga you can just go donate your time and loving energy.
-Whether is it with children, nature or animals it is a truly a blessed experience to be of service.
+The best experiences in my life have been teaching yoga to homeless children while traveling.
+You do not have to teach yoga, you can just go donate your time and loving energy.
+Whether is it with children, nature, or animals it is truly a blessed experience to be of service.
 It is in the giving that you actually receive.
 Research where you can go help in the city you are visiting.

 Enjoy your travels!